glaforge/glaforge.github.io/content/posts/2022/11/29/turning-a-website-into-a-desktop-application.md

 First, navigate to your website you want to transform into an application with your Chrome browser.

-Click on the triple dots in the top right corner, then More Tools, and finally Create Shorctut:
+Click on the triple dots in the top right corner, then `More Tools`, and finally `Create Shorctut`:

 ![](/img/chrome-to-app/web2app-01-create-shortcut.png)

 It will then let you customise the name of the application.
 It’ll reuse the favicon of the website as icon for the application.
-But be sure to check “Open as window” to create a standalone application:
+But be sure to check `Open as window` to create a standalone application:

 ![](/img/chrome-to-app/web2app-02-open-as-window.png)